IdiosyncraticError/NullscapeManualAP/README.md

 todo:
 - add difficulty + random + chaos to items and enabling/disabling of them in settings (as well as a sanity mode for class + difficulty + random + chaos + level locations)
 - add option to enable/disable all classes in a list type of option
+- if casual only is enabled, disable grace wings as an item